VincentQuillien/machinist/core/README.md

 ### Type helper

-Declaring discriminated unions can be a bit verbose and unwieldy: every member is its own type declaration that needs to be exported, that needs the same discriminant key name as the others (e.g. `status`), to extend the common base type (if any), and finally to be added to the final union.
+Declaring discriminated unions can be a bit verbose and unwieldy: every member needs to be declared as a separate type, that potentially needs to be exported.
+In each one of them the key of the discriminant property has to bear the exact same name (e.g. `status`).
+Finally they each need to extend the common base type (if any), and also not be omitted from the final union.

 The library provides a type helper `DeclareMachine` to simplify this process: